 There are many reasons why people donate to causes and refrain from starting their own nonprofit: it’s time-consuming, it requires undivided attention, and often feels like a big question mark.
 Even if an organization isn’t formally recognized as a 501(c)(3), there are still strategies for funding a cause you’re passionate about.

-While non-501(c)(3)s cannot apply for grants, there are certain ways in which organizations can raise donations, fund their business, and serve their community.
+While non-501(c)(3)s cannot apply for grants, there are certain ways in which organizations can legally accept donations, fund their business, and serve the community.
 While donors will not be able to write off their contributions in their taxes, a compelling cause will still attract the support of people who care.

 Crowdfunding is the easiest way to bring in monetary donations.
 You do not have to be registered as a 501(c)(3).
 In order to host a fundraiser, but you should be direct with where the revenues are going.
 For example, if you run an organization that helps dogs lose weight, you should specify that funds will be going toward low-calorie dog food and leashes for walking.

 To begin a crowdfunding campaign, consider different platforms (such as Fundly or Donorbox, to name a few).
 The aesthetic and ability to tailor the platform to reflect your organization varies for each platform.
 Compare by cost and the percentage taken out from donations, and which platform aligns best with your purpose.

 Once you’ve chosen your platform, add personality to your page.
 Set up a video – even if it’s just a video montage relevant to your organization.
 Then, write an impactful description addressing a few W’s: what you’re doing, what this fundraiser is addressing, why people should care about your cause, and why they should support YOUR organization over somebody else’s.